Keratan sulfate biosynthesis

 Click the image above or here to open this pathway in the Pathway Browser

-Keratan sulfate (KSI) is the best characterised keratan sulfate.
+Three keratan sulfate polymers have been found (KS-I, KS-II, KS-III) bound to core proteins.
+KS-I is the best characterised keratan sulfate.
 It is 10 times more abundant in cornea than cartilage.
-KSI is attached to an asparagine (Asn) residue on the core protein via an N-linked branched oligosaccharide (an N-glycan core structure used as a precursor in N-glycan biosynthesis).
-KSI is elongated by the alternate additions of galactose (Gal) and N-acetylglucosamine (GlcNAc), mediated by glycosyltransferases.
-Elongation is terminated by the addition of a single N-acetylneuraminic acid (sialyl) residue.
-KSI is also sulfated on Gal and GlcNAc residues by at least two sulfotransferases (Funderburgh 2000, Funderburgh 2002, Quantock et al. 2010).
-KSI can be attached to asparagine residues on core proteins, creating so called proteoglycans (PGs).
-Seven common core proteins found in corneal and skeletal tissues are used as examples here.
+KS-I is elongated by the alternate additions of galactose (Gal) and N-acetylglucosamine (GlcNAc), mediated by glycosyltransferases.
+Elongation is often terminated by the addition of a single N-acetylneuraminic acid (sialyl) or a fucose residue.
+KS-I is also sulfated on many Gal and GlcNAc residues by at least two sulfotransferases (reviewed in Caterson & Melrose, 2018; Funderburgh 2000, Funderburgh 2002, Quantock et al. 2010).
+These reactions are running in parallel which we cannot represent in the diagram.
+The intermediate reaction products shown are therefore only for demonstration purposes.

 Literature References